Skip to content

 What are the biggest B2B lead generation challenges?

-The biggest challenges include generating high-quality leads that convert to revenue, aligning sales and marketing teams on lead definitions and follow-up processes, and measuring attribution across long sales cycles.
+The biggest challenges come in pairs: generating high-quality leads that actually convert to revenue, and getting sales and marketing aligned on what a qualified lead even means before the handoff.
+Measuring attribution across long sales cycles adds another layer of difficulty.
 Most programs fail at follow-up speed and routing, not channel choice.
-Technical challenges include data quality and CRM integration.
+Technical problems like data quality and CRM integration compound everything else.

 How much should B2B lead generation cost?